robwillup/mithrandir/docs/Algorithms_And_Data_Structures/Cracking_The_Code_Interview/2021-12-20@Notes_On_Coding_Interview_Process.md

 ### False negatives are acceptable

 From the company's perspective, it's acceptable to miss out on some good people.
 They are far more concerned with false positives: people who do well in an interview but are not in fact very good.

 This means you have to be very good.

 ### Problem-solving skills are valuable

 If you're able to work through several hard problems, you're probably very good at developing optimal algorithms.
 You're smart.

 ### Basic data structure and algorithm knowledge is useful

 Basic computer science knowledge is useful.
 Understanding trees, graphs, lists, sorting, and other knowledge does come up periodically.
 That knowledge is also a good "proxy", they are reasonably well-correlated with being a good developer.

 ### Whiteboards let you focus on what matters

-Focus on solving the problem without worrying about environment.
+Focus on solving the problem without worrying about environment and compilation problems.